 - Agorapulse’s user interface is not instinctive.
 They need a serious makeover for users to navigate easily within the tool.

-- Agorapulse has limited features compared to other tools in the market for the price it is offered.
-Moreover, it doesn't integrate with any external apps or tools - except for bit.ly well; it's assumed it is no biggie.
-(Dropbox, Google Drive, Zapier?
-They don't do any)
+- Agorapulse has limited features compared to other tools at this price.
+Except for bitly, it doesn’t integrate with any external apps or tools like Dropbox, Google Drive, Zapier.

 Unfortunately, the reporting is pretty weak.
 Agorapulse will allow you to export mostly PowerPoints (which aren’t that pretty) and some .csv files for very basic social metrics.